Music industry weighs vaccine mandates, but politics collide

 The coronavirus vaccine gave the live entertainment industry hope for a rebound in 2021.
 Now, as COVID-19 cases surge and hospital beds fill up, it feels like March 2020 all over again.

-Tom DeGeorge runs the popular Crowbar club in Tampa, Florida, that once hosted about 300 concerts a year, mostly touring bands.
-He managed to stay afloat and reopen last fall, hosting about six shows a month.
-But with cases surging in Florida, show cancellations have racked up and attendance has plummeted.
+Tom DeGeorge has managed to keep his popular Crowbar club in Tampa, Florida, afloat since the pandemic by hosting a few concerts each month, a fraction of his pre-pandemic concert schedule.
+But as cases have surged in Florida, show cancellations have increased and attendance has plummeted.

-“The amount of people that are coming out right now is I’d say about 25, 30 percent of what it should be,” said DeGeorge.
-“I have a feeling that I’m probably going to lose the majority of my fall and winter calendar, but I’m basically already mentally prepared for the worst-case scenario.”
+“I have a feeling that I’m probably going to lose the majority of my fall and winter calendar, but I’m basically already mentally prepared for the worst-case scenario," said DeGeorge.

 But the politicization of the pandemic and vaccines have dealt venues like DeGeorge’s another heavy blow.
 Across the country, there are a myriad of state and local rules that regulate when and where mask mandates and vaccine requirements can be enforced.